malickatique/Laravel-Crash-Course/Laravel Crash Notes.md

     the "ForgotPasswordController" handles e-mailing links for resetting passwords, and the "ResetPasswordController" contains the logic to reset passwords.

-    - Routing:
+* Routing:
+    ```php
     - php artisan make:auth
+    ```
     This command should be used on fresh applications and will install a layout view, registration and login views, as well as routes for all authentication end-points.
 A HomeController will also be generated to handle post-login requests to your application's dashboard.

 * To disable registration process:
     If your application doesn’t need registration, you may disable it by removing